Mountain West Chapter Bylaws

 B. Individual states, or smaller sub-sections of the Chapter may hold meetings in addition to the Chapter meeting.

-C. The Chair of the Chapter shall be responsible for the business meeting agenda, drawing from suggestions submitted by the membership.
+C. The Chair of the Chapter shall be responsible for the business meeting agenda, drawing from suggestions submitted by the membership, and informing the chapter of the meeting time and date in advance.

-H. Minutes of the Chapter meeting shall be distributed to the membership, including the Chapters Liaison for review by mail/email within a month and to the Chapters Liaison within 10 days after a meeting.
+G. Minutes of the Chapter meeting shall be distributed to the membership and Chapters Liaison in a timely manner.
 Revisions to the minutes shall be noted by the Secretary/Treasurer and submitted into record.
 Reading of the minutes during the Chapter meeting shall not be required.

 IX.
 COMMITTEES